 Four days later, he had still not opened a single letter.
 That night, when Harry-Bloody-Potter was being coddled in his private lessons with the Headmaster, Severus was dumping the rucksack onto the floor of his private lounge.

-A great number of dunderheads in the world craved advice.
-He poured his third glass of firewhisky and allowed the bottled courage to seep through his veins.
+A great number of dunderheads in the world craved advice, it seemed.
+He poured his third glass of Firewhiskey and allowed the bottled courage to seep through his veins.

 Within moments, the letters were opened and sorted into two piles.
 Severus picked up a letter from the 'student' pile and began to read.